Ceph97/Linux/README.md

 #### INTERRUPT VECTOR <a name="interrupt-vector"></a>

 - An interrupt vector is a table that contains the addresses of the interrupt service routines.

-    INTERRUTS <a name="interrupts"></a>
+INTERRUPTS <a name="interrupts"></a>

 - An interrupt is an event that causes the processor to stop executing the current program and to execute an interrupt service routine.
 - The interrupt service routine is a program that is executed when an interrupt occurs.
 - The interrupt service routine is executed in the kernel mode.

 # THREADS <a name="threads"></a>